daleonpz/Notes/fh-dortmund/01-ITESD.md

 ### Design principles:
 - Separation of concerns:
+    - Group tasks that belong to the same concern
     - Try not to focus on the whole system as a unit
     - Breakdown the system, develop and design each part
 - Information hiding: